vmj/othello/README.rst

 Requirements
 ============

-A C compiler, and OpenGL libraries and headers.
+The 'make' command, a C compiler, standard C libraries and headers, and OpenGL libraries and headers, including the GLU and GLUT.

+On Debian and derivates, you can get all of those by issuing command 'sudo apt-get install libc6-dev freeglut3-dev'.

 Installation